Water Stains on Ceilings: Causes, Removal, and Prevention

 Is a water stain on a ceiling serious?

 Yes, water stains on a ceiling are a serious issue since water stains often indicate a longstanding leak.
 A wet ceiling can break, fall, and hurt someone.
 Not to mention, damp drywall is the ideal environment for mold growth.
-If you have a water stain on your ceiling, it’s best to get it repaired immediately.
+If you have a water stain on your ceiling, it’s best to address it immediately.

 What causes brown water stains on the ceiling?